OpenCAEPlus/OpenCAEPoro/CONTRIBUTE.md

 ## Development Environment Setup

+### Code Style

+We list a few rule of thumbs for styling the code here:

+1. Use .clang-format to format the code automatically;
+2. Naming conventions:
+    - Files, classes, methods, functions: Upper Camel;
+    - Variables: camel;
+    - Constants: all upper case;
+    - Make your names meaningful.
+3. Keep all functions short and make them do only one thing;
+4. Provide Doxygen-style comments.

 ### Code Editor

-Recommend using VScode for cross platform compatibility.
+Recommend using VScode for cross-platform compatibility.

 ### Compiler

-Recommend Intel oneAPI for easier cross platform compatibility.
+Recommend Intel oneAPI for easier cross-platform compatibility.

 GCC setup guide ....